 Black beans are used heavily in Spanish and Mexican cuisine.
 Native to Spain, these beans are packed with nutrition but are very low in lysine.
 Black beans energetically are warm and sweet.
 They nourish the Kidneys and Spleen are used for treating Kidney disharmonies, backaches, reproductive issues, weak ankles and knees, and hot flashes.
 Whole grain rice (no Uncle Ben’s) which is naturally high in lysine is the perfect match for black beans.

 Garbanzo beans or chickpeas

 Used in Middle Eastern and Basque cooking, chick peas take a little longer to cook.
 They are very high in calcium, iron and vitamin A and potassium.
 Chickpeas are the stars in recipes like baba ganouj, falafel and hummus.
 Chickpeas are sweet and neutral.
-They nourish the Heart, Stomach and Spleen. heart and the stomach.
+They nourish the Heart, Stomach and Spleen and pair with rice.
 They are a good source of unsaturated fats.
 Craving hummus now?